 If you're not a fan of math, I apologize because the first question depends just a little bit on understanding one branch of it: set theory.
 In the 19th century, Georg Cantor found a solution to Zeno's paradoxes by supposing that there are different levels of infinity.
 Imagine a lamp that gets turned on and off to infinity (Thomson's Lamp).
 At the end is it on or off?
 Of course, we can't answer nor do we need to (for all we know it could be both or neither, such as a vacuous truth).
 The fact that there could be an answer is shown by the fact that irrational numbers have endless numbers after the decimal point with no pattern, yet they exist (pi, square root of 2, etc).
 In fact, even without a random pattern, one can't really answer what the "last" number is.
 For example, 0.999...=1 exactly (simple proof: 1/3=0.333...; multiply each side by 3, 1=0.999...), so while 0.999... should have a 9 at the "end", 1.000... has a 0.
 This is because dots have literally 0 dimensions, so the dot "next" to any other dot doesn't actually exist, yet it does.
 This so perplexed Einstein that he refused to believe the singularity of a black hole, with 0 dimensions, could actually exist.
 And numbers like this necessarily exist in reality (Zeno's paradoxes).
 So if reality, which came was created either by God or out of nothing can have such properties, then certainly God could know what's at the "end" of infinity.

 Having said this, we can now differentiate between the repentant and the unbelievers.
-Yes, both would probably have an infinite number of sins over an infinite amount of time.
-However, in the case of the believer, like with set theory which has different levels of infinity (all real numbers being the lowest one, for example), because of the differences of intent, the believer would not have any sins without temptations just like the elect angels, whereas the unrepentant like Satan and the demons would.
+Yes, Would both have an infinite number of sins over an infinite amount of time?
+Because of the differences of intent, the believer would not permanently have any sins without temptations just like the elect angels, whereas the unrepentant like Satan and the demons would.
 Hence Luke 16:10 - "Whoever is faithful in very little is also faithful in much, and whoever is unrighteous in very little is also unrighteous in much" - meaning God can trust the repentant in Heaven where there's no temptation to be unrepentant unlike Earth, where they triumphed so how much more in Heaven.
 Whereas the unregenerate are like someone who would steal $1, so how would you trust him with $100.
 This logic may seem contradictory - after all, what if some of the damned would've never sinned in Heaven with no temptation?
 But that just means the test is perfectly fair and balanced: the righteous can be trusted under pressure, the unrighteous can't be trusted without supervision.
 Imagine an unguarded safe with $1 million: a good person who doesn't steal it can be trusted with $10 million.
 Someone who does wouldn't be trusted even with a penny.

 An interesting result from this and the Euthyphro Dilemma is that God, in arbitrarily deciding what's just or not (via his power), can allow something "unfair" but beneficial to happen.
 For example, in Matt.
 9:13, Jesus notes how God can forgive - "I desire mercy, not sacrifice".
 Similarly, why sinners who won't repent don't have to instantly be sent to Hell like Satan was cast out from Heaven.
 Or why Jesus' sacrifice can pay for the crimes of others.
 Legalism belongs to deficient bureaucratic systems, not perfect, all-powerful justice.
 This is the converse of the fact that God is free to allow evil (Problem of Evil), or why the punishment of Hell befalls the unrepentant as discussed so far.
 But not because of legalism, but the logic from His will: if he wishes to punish wickedness, then He would choose to show mercy to any degree He wants: to both wicked and righteous.
 And this is "fair" because He defines fairness, but not as a legalistic procedure (which would make it arbitrary), but with respect to things like pain and His purpose, which He frequently chooses to portray as a symbol in order to shame wickedness - since He's powerful enough to punish it already anyway.